chrismarquezz/classlink-integration-demo/CODE_SAMPLES.md

 print(f"Users table populated with {items_written_users} items.")
 ```

-### Explanation:
+**Explanation:**
 This snippet solves a critical data integrity problem.
-The sourcedId from the Roster Server API is only unique within a specific tenant (a school district).
-To create a globally unique primary key for our database, we combine the tenantId (extracted from the user's primary organization) with their sourcedId.
-This composite key (tenantId_sourcedId) ensures that we can accurately store and retrieve data for users from any number of different tenants without conflicts.
+The `sourcedId` from the Roster Server API is only unique *within* a specific tenant (a school district).
+To create a globally unique primary key for our database, we combine the `tenantId` (extracted from the user's primary organization) with their `sourcedId`.
+This composite key (`tenantId_sourcedId`) ensures that we can accurately store and retrieve data for users from any number of different tenants without conflicts.

 ---